-Our corporate philosophy at Sedus is based on over 140 years of traditional values, which apply now more than ever before.
+Our corporate philosophy at Sedus is based on 150 years of traditional values, which apply now more than ever before.
 People can only be productive and successful, if they feel good.
 And what is good for individuals is also good for businesses.
 This conviction is the guiding principle for everything we do and how we do it.

 To flourish in the long term, things must be deeply rooted.
 At Sedus this applies to the efforts the company makes towards people’s well-being.

 Anyone who spends most of his worktime in a seated position should at least sit as healthily as possible, since this is the only way for people to work productively.
 This principle was the focus of activities at Sedus from a very early stage.
 Even in the days when little regard was given to employees working in offices, Albert Stoll, the company founder’s son, was concerned with the principles of good sitting.
 Today we would refer to this as the issue of seating ergonomics.
 The initial result was Europe’s first sprung office swivel chair.